ibm-cloud-docs/virtualization/hyper-v-faq.md

 Windows virtual machines are licensed through {{site.data.keyword.BluSoftlayer_notm}}.
 Linux virtual machines are freely licensed and require no action.

-## Will the virtual machines have access to the private network?
+## Do the virtual machines have access to the private network?
 {: #will-the-virtual-machines-have-access-to-the-private-network}

 Yes.
 Virtual machines can connect to both a public and private network.